-Drug users are constantly trying to find ways to mask the use of illegal or banned substances.
+Drug users are constantly trying to find ways to mask the use of illegal or banned substances like steroids.
 As their methods evolve, so do the techniques used by those trying to catch them.
 The World Anti-Doping Agency (WADA) are the top of the chain organisation when it comes to keeping sport clean, and they work closely with the likes of the U.S. Anti-Doping Agency (USADA) and U.K Anti-Doping (UKAD).

 The issue with doping

-Drug use (or doping as it is more commonly known) is an ever increasing issue in sport.
+Drug and steroid use (or doping as it is more commonly known) is an ever increasing issue in sport.
 Recently, Usain Bolt completed his final sprint race before retirement.
 Unfortunately, the spotlight was stolen by Justin Gatlin.
 Gatlin was banned in 2001 after he was found with amphetamines in his sample, and later in 2006 after he tested positive for Testosterone.
 The 2-time doping cheat was booed by the London crowd as he finished in first place.
 I can’t be certain how Bolt feels about that, but it’s clear that the media and fans of the sport are not happy about it.

 This is one of the reasons drugs are banned in sport.
 It’s unfair, unethical and really annoying.
 Just think about this for a minute.
 Let’s say you were patrolling the streets pretending to work for a charity asking people to make donations.
 You are essentially obtaining something you wouldn’t have had by using deception.
 So basically, you would be a fraud.

 Well, unfortunately doping in sport isn’t too dissimilar.
 These athletes are fraudulently obtaining something that could be rightfully somebody else’s through deception.
 This is why people get so angry.
 In this very case, many are asking why Justin Gatlin was even allowed to compete.
 He was banned twice already!
 Athletes don’t just damage their own reputation when they dope; they can also tarnish the sport as a whole!